elysium-suite/aeacus/README.md

 -   Image preparation (cleanup, README, etc)
 -   Remote score reporting

 > Note: `aeacus` ships with weak crypto on purpose.
-You should implement your own crypto functions if you want to make it harder to crack.
+You should implement your own crypto functions if you want to make it harder to crack with static analysis.
 See [Adding Crypto](/docs/crypto.md) for more information.

 ## Compiling